 Create a screen-free zone

-Establishing designated screen-free zones in the classroom or at home can significantly help in how to reduce screen time for pupils.
+Establishing designated screen-free zones in the classroom or at home can significantly help reduce screen time for pupils.
 Here’s how to create a screen-free environment:

 Encourage outdoor activities